-This is the third and final blog in a three-part series about identifying issues with feedwater heaters.
-The series discusses why feedwater heaters are important to efficient plant operations, how health of feedwater heaters can be determined, and common level control and feedwater heater problems that occur during operation of the heaters.
-View the first installment here, and the second installment here.
+Today’s blog is the first in a three-part series about identifying issues with feedwater heaters.
+Over the next few weeks, the series will discuss why feedwater heaters are important to efficient plant operations, how health of feedwater heaters can be determined, and common level control and feedwater heater problems that occur during operation of the heaters.

 Feedwater heaters are components of Rankine cycle power plants that typically do not receive much attention.
 They just do their thing, condensing extraction stream from the turbine and sending condensate back to the condenser, and heating the feedwater in the process.
 However, ignoring the feedwater heaters means you take the risk of major efficiency losses within the plant.
 By checking a few basic parameters for each heater, an operator can quickly determine the “health” of that feedwater heater.
 This three-part series will explain the thermodynamic function of feedwater heaters as related to power plant heat cycle, discuss measurements to use to evaluate heater performance, and describe the basic concepts of heater level control and problems arising from improper level control and other factors.